 One of the first things that both professionals and DIYers would want to know about is the quality of print achieved through these techniques.

 Starting with the screen printing method, it creates textured or raised designs that can have as many or as few colors as you want.
 The colors come out bright and vibrant, and you can rest assured that your screen-printed shirts or t-shirts won’t be fading anytime soon.
-But the setup costs and printing time will significantly increase if you want to print using multiple colors.
+However the setup costs and printing time will significantly increase if you want to print using multiple colors.

 Sublimation printing can also create bold colors and prints that last for a long time.
 However, the prints don’t have any texture as such and sit completely flat on the fabric (like ink on paper).
 On the flip side, it’s preferred by people who want to create fine details in their artworks.